 Do I Need To Be Certified and Licensed?

-The BLS reports that the majority of states require you to be licensed as a security guard, which typically involves passing a criminal background check and drug test.
-The BLS also informs that employers may provide in-the-field training while you're on duty; however, you may need to take continuing education classes to maintain your state licensure.
+The BLS informs that employers may provide in-the-field training while you're on duty; however, you may need to take continuing education classes to maintain your state licensure.
 ASIS International provides a number of professional development programs and awards board certifications for Physical Security Professionals upon successful completion of an exam (www.asisonline.org).

 What Career Options Do I Have?

-You may find employment as an armed or unarmed security guard at a variety of venues from construction sites, hotels and hospitals to retail stores, banks and casinos.
-In 2009, the BLS reported that the mean annual salary for security guards was $26,430, and $32,460 for gaming surveillance officers and investigators.
+In May 2014, the BLS reported that the median annual salary for security guards was $24,410, and $29,840 for gaming surveillance officers and investigators.
 According to the BLS, armed guards may acquire more permanent positions, receive higher wages and have more opportunities for advancement.
 The BLS advises that armed guards must be licensed by the government to possess weapons and need to obtain special certification to make arrests while on duty.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: